MartinYe1234/Graph_Creation_Animation/README.md

 Dijkstra Visualizer

-Python program using matplotlib.pyplot and networkX in order to visualize Dijkstra's Algorithm on a randomly generated graph.
+Python program using pygame and matplotlib that allows users to create their own graphs and visualise various graph theory algorithms.